Jbsmartaleck/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Command 9 sets the mode of a file
  Command 10 gives two files same permission
- Command 11 adds execute permission to all subdirectories of the current directory for the owner, group owner and other users Command 12 creates a direcctory with a specific permission in the working directory
+ Command 11 adds execute permission to all subdirectories of the current directory for the owner, group owner and other users Command 12 creates a direcctory with a specific permission in the working directory Command 13 changes group owner for a file